EthanPlant/ExedoBot/README.md

  `!help <command>` - Gives help based on a given command.

 **Information:**
+`avatar [@user]` - Returns the avatar of the mentioned user, if none is mentioned it returns the sender's avatar.
+`!info` - Gives info on the bot.
 `!ping` - Pong!
 Check the bot is functioning.
-`!info` - Gives info on the bot.

 # Feature Requests: